Caladenia saggicola: Description

 Caladenia saggicola is a terrestrial, perennial, deciduous, herb with an underground tuber and a single erect, hairy leaf, 40-130 mm long and 3-8 mm wide.
 One or two flowers 50-70 mm wide are borne on a stalk 150-350 mm tall.
 The flowers are white with very pale reddish lines and the sepals and petals have long, grey to blackish, thread-like tips.
 The dorsal sepal is 30-60 mm long and 2-3 mm wide with a long, drooping tip.
 The lateral sepals are 30-60 mm long and 3-5 mm wide and spreading widely but with drooping tips.
 The petals are 30-40 mm long and 2-4 mm wide and arranged like the lateral sepals.
 The labellum is 10-14 mm long, 8-10 mm wide and white to cream-coloured.
 The sides of the labellum have teeth up to 2 mm long, the tip of the labellum is curled under and there are four or six rows of calli up to 1.5 mm long, along the mid-line of the labellum.
 Flowering occurs from September to October.

 Taxonomy and naming

 Caladenia saggicola was first described in 1998 by David Jones from a specimen collected near Cambridge and the description was published in Australian Orchid Research.
-The specific epithet (saggicola) is a reference to the common name "sagg" sometimes given to Lomatia longifolia which often forms a dense understorey with this orchid.
+The specific epithet (saggicola) is a reference to the common name "sagg" sometimes given to Lomandra longifolia which often forms a dense understorey with this orchid.